iotaledger/hornet/docs/getting_started/installation_steps.md

-# Build from the source code
+# Build from source code
 This method is considered a bit advanced for production use since you have to usually prepare a system environment in order to run the given executable as a service (in a daemon mode) via `systemd` or `supervisord`.

 *Ubuntu/Debian*